featurist/hyperdom/readme.md

 This applies to `textarea` and input types `text`, `url`, `date`, `email`, `color`, `range`, `checkbox`, `number`, and a few more obscure ones.
 Most of them.

-Use the `plastiq.bind` function, and the `model` attribute to bind the model to a form input.
+Use the `plastiq.bind` function, and the `binding` attribute to bind the model to a form input.
 When the binding changes the view is automatically re-rendered.

 ```JavaScript
 function render(model) {